Cook for Passover While You Sleep

 Line crockpot with liner.
 Add potatoes and onions.
 Coat with remaining ingredients.
 Cook in crockpot for 6 to 8 hours on low.
 Freeze with liquid.
 Sprinkle on a bit of salt before reheating.

 Whether you’re a newbie making Pesach for the first time, or a seasoned balabusta in search of some fresh slow-cooker recipes, Pesach While You Sleep is the go-to book for you!
 Learn easy, time-saving, stress-reducing methods to make Pesach in a pinch!
 Chock-full of scrumptious, Pesach-dik slow-cooker recipes—all super easy and freezer-friendly—this handy guide and recipe book helps you gain control over the mammoth job of cooking for Pesach.
-More on Julie's method here.
+New and expanded edition includes additional recipes plus electric pressure cooker section!
 Buy on Amazon!